OlyaAtanasova/Lecture-Array/README.md

-# Lecture-Array
+# Lecture-Arrays
-This is a Softuni lecture for arrays.
+Softuni lecture for arrays.